'Political statements not banned,' says ITF after Djokovic Kosovo row

 Djokovic was criticised earlier Wednesday for his comments about recent clashes in Kosovo by French sports minister Amelie Oudea-Castera who said he "shouldn't get involved".

+KOC head Ismet Krasniqi sought that the IOC initiates disciplinary proceedings against Djokovic, said the letter posted on its Facebook.

+Such "behaviour cannot be tolerated as it sets a dangerous precedent that sports can be used as a platform for political messages, agendas and propaganda", the letter quoted Krasniqi as saying.

-Ukrainian player Elina Svitolina said Djokovic should be free to "say his opinion".
+Ukrainian player Elina Svitolina said Djokovic, who returns to the court later Wednesday for his second round match, should be free to "say his opinion".

 Svitolina, who has repeatedly spoken out over tennis' response to Russia's invasion of Ukraine, believes players should be able to talk publicly about political issues.